 My personal preference is to soak it for a few hours in Stubb’s Pork Marinade (though I have no problem using a rub if I don’t have the marinade on hand), and then use Woody’s Sweet-n-Smoky BBQ Sauce (used to be called Sweet-n-Sour, but I guess they didn’t want to confuse people) 30 minutes before taking off the smoker.
 Both of these are regularly available at regular grocery stores if you keep your eyes open, but there are plenty of other substitutes that work just fine.
 I tend to prefer the sweeter sauces for pork loin, and the sauces turn into almost a glaze in the smoker, which is nice…

 From there, it is as simple as smoking gets.
-A 1 1/2 to 2 pound pork tenderloin will take about three hours, and sincethey usually come in packages of two, I usually do both together, with no additional cook time.
-For a three hour smoke, you will likely need to add new coals (and a few more chunks of wood) halfway through the cooking time, to keep up the heat, but you are very unlikely to have to add anything to your water pan.
-If you’ve kept the temperature at 220 or so, I can nearly guarantee it will be done by three hours.
-You can generally tell whether it is done based on the firmness of the meat, but those who like to follow safety standards and are using a meat thermometer (preferably one that constantly reads the temperature without having to open the smoker) can take it off when it hits between 150-160 degrees, and wrap it in foil on the cutting board for 5-10 minutes afterwards.
+A 1 1/2 to 2 pound pork tenderloin will take about 1 1/2 to 2 hours, and sincethey usually come in packages of two, I usually do both together, with no additional cook time.
+For a two hour smoke, you will likely need to add new coals (and a few more chunks of wood) halfway through the cooking time, to keep up the heat, but you are very unlikely to have to add anything to your water pan.
+If you’ve kept the temperature at 225 to 275, I can nearly guarantee it will be done by two hours.
+You can generally tell whether it is done based on the firmness of the meat, but those who like to follow safety standards and are using a meat thermometer (preferably one that constantly reads the temperature without having to open the smoker) can take it off when it hits 145 degrees (old rules said 155-160!), and wrap it in foil on the cutting board for 5-10 minutes afterwards.
 If you did it right, it will still be pink!
 The pink around the outside is called the “smoke ring”, and it is prized for its appearance, tenderness, and taste.

 Slice it into quarter inch rounds, and you will have an amazingly tasty, tender, and very lean (for pork) treat.
 You can generally serve a family of 4 with one loin, and I usually save the extra to chop up for bbq pork sandwiches or to put into chili, but none of it has ever gone to waste.